The best kids experiences share three things:

 A Real Outcome

 They leave with something they made—something they can point to and say: I did that.
+Kids are often thrilled to show off their finished creations.

 Why Making Works for Kids